The Wrong Tool for the Job: Why Job Descriptions Can't Define Leadership Expectations

 Decision-Making Rights define what the leader can decide independently and what requires approval.
 This section alone eliminates an enormous amount of friction.
 Leaders without defined authority either escalate everything or overstep without realizing it.
 Both patterns are expensive.

-Additional Responsibilities, Direct Reports, Key Relationships, and Resources round out the picture.
+Other Expectations, Direct Reports, Key Relationships, and Resources round out the picture.
 They provide the context that makes everything else work.

 The scorecard is not a one-time document.
 It is reviewed and updated every 90 days, so as the business evolves, the expectations evolve with it.
 The standard is always current.
 The assumed standard does not get a chance to drift.